salt.modules.win_file

 salt.modules.win_file.uid_to_user(uid)

-Convert a uid to a user name
+Convert a User ID (uid) to a username

 Parameters: